dnsimple/dnsimple-support/content/articles/integrated-domain-provider-godaddy.markdown

 ---

 DNSimple supports the ability to manage domains that are registered through [GoDaddy](https://www.godaddy.com).
+You can [manage](/articles/managing-integrated-domains) your GoDaddy domains at DNSimple by [linking](/articles/integrated-domain-providers#link-integrated-domain-provider) your GoDaddy account as an [integrated domain provider](/articles/integrated-domain-providers) to DNSimple.

 ## Supported Features